freenode/web-7.0/content/news/2006-11-11-introducing-the-pdpc-board.markdown

 date: 2006-11-11 08:00:49+00:00
 slug: introducing-the-pdpc-board
+title: '[Announcement] Introducing the PDPC board'
+---

+It is with great pleasure that I can finally introduce the new board of directors for PDPC, the not-for-profit entity that runs freenode.

-title: '[Announcement] Introducing the PDPC board' Following Rob "lilo" Levin's death earlier this year, the PDPC board has voted in new board members and are about to embark upon some exciting new tasks.
+Following Rob "lilo" Levin's death earlier this year, the PDPC board has voted in new board members and are about to embark upon some exciting new tasks.
 The new board is as follows: